Weight Loss: Effective Dietary Rebalancing

 Why skipping meals can be counterproductive?

-Skipping meals may seem like an effective method for reducing calorie intake, but it can actually be counterproductive for several reasons:
+Skipping meals may seem like an effective method to reduce calorie intake, but it can actually be counterproductive for several reasons:

-• Slowed Metabolism: Not eating regularly can slow down your metabolism, making weight loss more difficult.
+• Slowing of metabolism: Not eating regularly can slow down your metabolism, making weight loss more difficult.

 • Skipping meals can cause intense cravings later in the day.
-This can increase the risk of eating too many high-calorie foods.
+This can increase the risk of overeating high-calorie foods.

-• Energy Imbalance: Missing meals can cause your blood sugar to fluctuate, which can lead to fatigue and low energy.
+• Energy imbalance: Skipping meals can cause fluctuations in your blood sugar levels, which can lead to fatigue and a drop in energy.

-• Loss of muscle mass: Not eating enough can also lead to the loss of muscle mass, which is essential for an active metabolism.
+• Muscle mass loss: Not eating enough can also lead to muscle mass loss, which is essential for an active metabolism.

 2. Eating out of boredom or stress